Ningsang-Jabegu/Learning-React-5/README.md

 This command will create the build file, now to host the site build file need to be uploaded.
 In my case I use netlify, so I directly upload build file, and that will deploy the website/page.
 5.    **Usage**: The project is designed to illustrate the core concepts of React, making it an excellent resource for React beginners.
 By exploring the project's source code, learners can gain insights into:

-   - familiarize with useState
-   - using useEffect
-   - learning to modify the input box's values in React
+   - learning the basic concepts of react (untill now)
-   - Deployment of React applications
+   - Adding toggling features in react app
 5. **Contributing**: This project is intended as a learning exercise and is not actively seeking contributions.
 However, suggestions and feedback are always welcome.
 6. **License**: This project is licensed under the MIT License.